oschweitzer/learning-resources/angular_lesson.md

 ### Custom directives

 A custom directive is a class decorated with the `@Directive` decorator.
-Like components (remember a component is a directive), a directive needs configuration, and one of the most important argument is the selector.
+Like components (remember a component is a directive), a directive needs configuration, and one of the most important arguments is the selector.

 The selector works the same way as for components, it's a string that will be used on HTML elements.
-A selector can use the [CSS attribute syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) if you want your directive to be placed on a HTML element.
+A selector can use the [CSS attribute syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) if you want your directive to be placed on an HTML element.
 If that's the case, you can then use Angular injection system to get access to the element your directive sits on.

 ```typescript
 import {Directive, ElementRef, OnInit} from '@angular/core';